nick-nsc/rpi-ansible-wireless-ap/README.md

 This project's configuration sets up a 5 GHz band (hw_mode=a, in hostapd.conf).
 Change this to hw_mode=g and select an allowed channel (something in the range of 1-12 should work) if you want a 2.4 GHz band for your access point.

+Refer to [the official documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-bridged-wireless-access-point) for more information.

 ---

 ## Requirements